 Wipe with a soft dry cloth when steam accumulates inside or around the outside of the oven door.
 During cooking, especially under high humidity conditions, steam is given off from the food.
 (Some steam will condense on cooler surfaces, such as the oven door.
 This is normal.)
+Inside surface is covered with a heat and vapor barrier film.
+Do not remove.

-Glass Tray: Remove and wash in warm soapy water or in a dishwasher
+Glass Tray: Remove and wash in warm soapy water or in a dishwasher.

 Roller Ring and oven cavity floor: Clean the bottom surface of the oven with mild detergent water or window cleaner, and dry.
 Roller Ring may be washed in mild soapy water or dishwasher.
-These areas should be kept

-Outside oven surfaces:

-Clean with a damp cloth.
+These areas should be kept clean to avoid excessive noise.
+Outside oven surfaces: Clean with a damp cloth.
 To prevent damage to the operating parts inside the oven, water should not be allowed to seep into ventilation openings.